dbashford/textract/README.md

 * `preserveLineBreaks`: By default textract does NOT preserve line breaks.
 Pass this in as `true` and textract will not strip any line breaks.
 * `exec`: Some extractors (xlsx, docx, dxf) use node's `exec` functionality.
 This setting allows for providing [config to `exec` execution](http://nodejs.org/api/child_process.html#child_process_child_process_exec_command_options_callback).
 One reason you might want to provide this config is if you are dealing with very large files.
 You might want to increase the `exec` `maxBuffer` setting.
 * `[ext].exec`: Each extractor can take specific exec config.
+* `macProcessGif`: By default on OSX textract will not run tesseract on `.gif` files.
+(See [this Stack Overflow post](http://superuser.com/questions/571002/unable-to-process-gifs-with-tesseract-in-osx))  If you've figured out to make it work, set this flag to `true` to turn `gif` processing back on.